tonetheman/aoc2017/readme.md

 # tonys advent of code 2017
 -------------------------

+## Day 13 (final)
+Yup math.

+Sat down and traced out what happens for a delay and not a delay and the pattern became obvious.

+Wrote it out in python and made one small optimization to stop checking once I get any cost at all.
+Super fast.

 ## Day 13 again still not done
 Man I found a stupid subtle thing with range that I did not know/understand.